 - If uploading via our PDF uploader, also use the guides in the PDF preview after the upload completes.

-- It doesn't hurt to have a friend or colleague look things over, too.
+It doesn't hurt to have a friend or colleague look things over, too.

-- This can help avoid costly mistakes in case you overlooked any layout issues or typos.
+- If you plan to order multiple copies, we recommend you order and review a single Blurb-printed copy first.
+This proof copy can help avoid costly mistakes in case you overlooked any layout issues or typos.